-The organization has worked over the years to eliminate disparities/inequities in behavioral/physical health, social services and other systems of care among racial, ethnic and cultural communities.
-MACC continues to host a yearly statewide training conference and annual meeting, regional lectures/trainings, a Resource Library, online calendar of cultural trainings, events and research conferences and provides technical assistance and cultural audits to assist organizations and individuals on their road to cultural proficiency.
+The organization has worked for years to eliminate disparities/inequities in behavioral/physical health, social services and other systems of care among racial, ethnic and cultural communities.
+MACC continues to host a yearly statewide training conference and annual meeting, regional lectures/trainings, and maintains a Resource Library and online calendar of cultural trainings, events and research conferences.
+We also provide technical assistance and cultural audits to assist organizations and individuals on their road to cultural proficiency.

 1984 - the Ohio Department of Mental Health (ODMH) established the Minority Concerns Committee to look at mental health service utilization of minority populations in Ohio.

 1990 - the Multi-Ethnic Mental Health Consortium was established and funded by ODMH.
 The name was later changed to the Multi-Ethnic Behavioral Health Consortium to reflect the inclusion of substance use and co-occurring disorders.

 2000 - the Consortium in partnership with ODMH developed the highly acclaimed Consolidated Cultural Assessment Tool (C-CAT) to assist behavioral health providers and boards in assessing their level of cultural competence.

 2003 - the Consortium was formally organized, as the Multiethnic Advocates for Cultural Competence, Inc. (MACC) to make cultural competence a cornerstone in Ohio's behavioral health system.

 2006 - MACC conducted the first ever-statewide mental health needs assessment among eleven racial, ethnic and cultural communities titled, “Learning Your Needs” Cultural Competence Needs Assessment Project 2006